Study support

 Manage your studies

-If you need help to manage your studies or have questions about your course or qualification, your Tītoko—Student Success Adviser is here to help with everything you need for a smooth academic journey.
-You can contact them for degree planning, enrolment, change of courses, assessments, grades, or any other academic matters.
+If you need help managing your studies or have questions about your course or qualification, your Tītoko—Student Success Adviser is here to help with everything you need for a smooth academic journey.
+You can contact them for degree planning, enrolment, changes to courses, assessments, grades, or other academic matters.

 Find out how to manage your studies.